Cross-Utterance Conditioned VAE for Speech Generation: Experiments

 We measure the sample naturalness and intelligibility using MOS and WER.
 Complementary to the naturalness, the diversity of generated speech from the conditional prior was evaluated by comparing the standard deviation of $E$ and $F_0$ similar to \cite{sun2020finegrainedvae}.

 The results were shown in Table.~\ref{tab:nd}.
 Compared to the global VAE and fine-grained VAE, the proposed CUC-VAE received the highest MOS and achieved the lowest FFE, MCD, and WER.
 Although both $F_0$ and $E$ of the CUC-VAE TTS module were lower than the baseline + fine-grained VAE, the proposed system achieved a clearly higher prosody diversity than the baseline and baseline + global VAE systems.

+Additionally, Table~\ref{tab:nd1} presents a comparative analysis of sample naturalness and diversity between Grad-TTS~\cite{popov2021grad} and our proposed CUC-VAE-TTS method using the LibriTTS dataset.
+Notably, our approach demonstrates a significant decrease in both MCD and WER, indicating improved prosody modeling and synthesis quality.
+It is important to note that the variations in the listed metrics between Table~\ref{tab:nd} and Table~\ref{tab:nd1} arise from differences in the evaluation sets between our method and the official GradTTS.
+Specifically, we use the same 122 test samples for consistency.
+These results underscore the efficacy of our proposed method in capturing diverse and context-sensitive prosody within the TTS domain.

 The fine-grained VAE achieved the highest prosody variation as its latent prosody features were sampled from a standard Gaussian distribution, which lacks the constraint of language information from both the current and the neighbouring utterances.
 This caused extreme prosody variations to occur which impaired both the naturalness and the intelligibility of synthesized audios.
 As a result, the CUC-VAE TTS module was able to achieve high prosody diversity without hurting the naturalness of the generated speech.
 In fact, the adequate increase in prosody diversity improved the expressiveness of the synthesized audio, and hence increased the naturalness.